underscoreio/underscoreio/src/html/_posts/2016-07-20-speaking-at-scalax.md

 # About the author

-_Danielle works at ???, doing ???.
-She can be contacted via ???.
-Her 2015 Scala eXchange talk, "Inappropriate Applications for Scala", is [available to watch online][watch]._
+_Danielle's 2015 Scala eXchange talk, "Inappropriate Applications for Scala", is [available to watch online][watch]._

 Read our post on [the new speaker programme for 2016], where you can also apply.
 The deadline is 7 August 2016.